 When we speak of the bodhisattva’s path, there are five paths that you go through to get to the path of no more learning.
 (I’m not even on the first one.)
 The first one is where you have spontaneous bodhicitta, where you have a realization of bodhicitta that is firm and stable.
 And so when you see a sentient being, this is your reaction, “I want to become a Buddha in order to benefit them.”
 That marks entering into the bodhisattva path, the beginning of the path of accumulation.
 The path of accumulation is so called because you’re accumulating merit at that time; and you’re also developing your wisdom at that time.

-When you’ve developed enough merit and wisdom such that you have a conceptual realization of emptiness, in other words, you have the union of serenity (or shamatha) and insight (or vipassana) on the object of emptiness—but it’s still conceptual, it’s inferential.
+When you’ve developed enough merit and wisdom such that you have the union of serenity (or shamatha) and insight (or vipassana) on the object of emptiness—but this is a conceptual, not a direct, realization; it’s an inference.
 That’s the point where you enter into the second path, the path of preparation.
 During the path of preparation you are preparing to have the direct realization of emptiness.
 This is said because right now your realization is still a conceptual realization.
 Conceptual realization of emptiness means that there’s the veil of what’s called a meaning generality [or conceptual appearance]—some general image of emptiness.
 So you’re again collecting merit that will support your realization of emptiness.

 When you get to the point where your understanding of emptiness, where that veil has now fallen away, then the direct perception of emptiness happens.
 At this point you have the unity of serenity and insight with the direct realization of emptiness.
 That marks the beginning of the path of seeing—or the third bodhisattva path.
 And that’s called “seeing” because it’s your first direct experience of seeing emptiness.
 Then, on the path of seeing what starts is what’s called the ten bodhisattva grounds.
 You often hear the expression of the ten levels, or stages, or bhumis of a bodhisattva.
 They start on the path of seeing and they go through the fourth path, the path of meditation.

 “Meditation” is so called because it’s from the same verbal root as “to familiarize.”
 On the path of meditation, on all these ten bodhisattva bhumis, what you’re doing is familiarizing yourself with the realization of emptiness and using it to gradually shed different layers of obscurations.
 When you get to the eighth bodhisattva level or bhumi, at that point you have shed all the afflictive obscurations that keep you bound in samsara.
 But it’s only when you complete all ten bodhisattva stages [or bhumis or grounds] and you arrive at the fifth path, the path of no more learning, that at that time you’ve also shed all the cognitive obscurations that prevent you from becoming fully enlightened.
-The fifth path is the path of a Buddha.
-It’s called path of no more learning because you’ve accomplished everything.
+The fifth path is the path of no more learning; it’s the path of a buddha.
+It’s called “no more learning” because you’ve accomplished everything.
 The first four paths are learning paths.

 Here, these two paragraphs, we’re talking about the initial bodhisattva who’s on the path of accumulation and path of preparation.
 They’re first really working on establishing a correct view and perfecting their concentration and their insight.
 This is so they can have an inferential realization of emptiness—which is the union of serenity and insight.
 This [i.e., these two paragraphs] is a summary for that person.